-No, but you are ultimately responsible for any nuisance or illegal burning in accordance to State of Wisconsin or local ordinance.
+No, but you are ultimately responsible for any nuisance or illegal burning in accordance to the State of Wisconsin and local ordinances.
 Violations are subject to a citation.

-If the Fire Department is called to respond, the fire must be extinguished.
+If the Fire Department is called to respond, the fire department must extinguish the fire.

-Consider the direction of the wind and weather conditions before you start a fire.
+Consider the direction of the wind and weather, and other conditions before you start a controlled fire.

-Town of Oshkosh residents that plan to burn a large controlled fire that is out of the ordinary, the person should contact the Winnebago County Sheriff Office's non-emergency phone to alert them when you begin the fire.
-Call the Sheriff Office back when the fire has been extinguished.
-This process will avoid unnecessary fire reported calls.
+Town of Oshkosh residents that plan to burn a large controlled fire, the person should contact the Winnebago County Sheriff's Office non-emergency phone 920-236-7300 to alert them when you begin the fire.
+When the fire has been extinguished, call the Sheriff's Office back to let them know.
+This process will avoid unnecessary fire-reported calls/runs.